 Fanwort is an invasive aquatic plant native to the southeastern United States and parts of South America.
-Today it has invaded parts of the Crowe River watershed in central Ontario, as well as waters in the northern United States, Asia and Australia.
-Fanwort is a popular aquarium plant.
-It may have been introduced to Ontario by someone emptying the contents of an aquarium into a waterway, or boats may have carried plant fragments from an infested area outside the province.
+Today, it has invaded parts of the Crowe River watershed in central Ontario, as well as waters in the northern United States, Asia, and Australia.
+Since fanwort is a popular aquarium plant, it may have been introduced to Ontario by someone emptying the contents of an aquarium into a waterway, or boats may have carried plant fragments from an infested area outside the province.
 Fanwort grows and spreads aggressively, forming dense mats under or at the surface of the water.
-It is most often found in slow moving or stagnant water less than three metres deep.
+It is most often found in slow moving or stagnant water less than 3 m deep.
 The plant can tolerate cold temperatures and stay green throughout the year.
 It prefers acidic water with a pH of about 4.8 to 7.8.

 Impacts of Fanwort

 The fanwort population growing in the Crowe River watershed is the only known wild population in Ontario.
-If fanwort spreads outside this area it could disrupt the plant and animal life in other waterways and interfere with recreation.
+If fanwort spreads outside this area, it could disrupt the plant and animal life in other waterways and interfere with recreation.
+Other impacts, include:

-- The fast-growing plants form thick mats that crowd out native plants, block sunlight to submerged plants, disrupt fish communities and clog drainage canals and streams.
+- It is a fast-growing plant, that forms thick mats that crowd out native plants, block sunlight to submerged plants, disrupt fish communities, and clog drainage canals and streams.

 - Dense stands of fanwort can hinder swimmers and boaters and prevent other recreational uses of waterways.

 - Because fanwort thrives in acidic water, it could spread to lakes on the Canadian Shield, which tend to be acidic.

 - Fanwort is a submerged plant that roots on the bottom of lakes and rivers.

 - Under the water, pairs of finely divided fan-shaped leaves grow on opposite sides of the main stem, creating a feathery effect.